 Lilongwe Wildlife Trust Emphasizes Environmental Education to Foster Future Leaders

-The Lilongwe Wildlife Trust (LWT) has expressed its commitment in promoting environmental conservation among the citizens through its Environmental Education (EE) programs.
+The Lilongwe Wildlife Trust Centre has expressed its commitment in promoting environmental conservation among the citizens through its Environmental Education Centre.

 LWT Director of programs, Dorothy Tembo made the commitment on Monday 23rd December 2024, during a learning event at the Centre.